PCB reverse engineering: Benchmarking

 The process can be used to provide important benchmarking information about newly acquired products, prototype PCBs or any circuit board the company does not own.
 For example, reverse engineering a circuit assembly reveals whether or not the fabricator has exactly matched the design specifications of the board.

 The process can be used to inspect for counterfeit or malicious circuits embedded in a PCB, or, if a new product has been purchased by a company, to create schematics or other documentation that may not have been included with the product.

 Use with additive manufacturing

 Data from the reverse engineering process can be used to immediately repair or reprint a circuit board using additive manufacturing techniques on multi-headed 3-D printers.

 In situations where resources are limited like on a ship, submarine, space, or forward deployment, the reverse engineering process can enable a crew to maintain electronics equipment without being required to bring along spare parts.
 In an ideal scenario, the crew would have access to the design data to use with the 3D printer, but in the event that crew did not have the proper data for the PCBs, they would need to reverse engineer the artifact on hand to create more.

+Malicious intent

+Data from reverse engineering can be taken with good intentions but mitigating intellectual property theft and maintaining privacy is increasingly important.
+Obfuscating PCBs, or hiding the intent of processing is one way to help deter theft.
+Another is using physical unclonable functions (PUFs) as a digital fingerprint on your PCB that is impossible to recreate.